I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_generic_error.md

 A <a href="..\ntddk\ns-ntddk-_whea_generic_error_blockstatus.md">WHEA_GENERIC_ERROR_BLOCKSTATUS</a> union that indicates what kind of error data is reported in the generic error status block.

-`Data`
+`RawDataOffset`

-A variable-sized buffer that contains the error data from the generic error source.
-This buffer contains the generic error status block followed by the raw error data.
+The offset, in bytes, from the beginning of the WHEA_GENERIC_ERROR structure to the beginning of the raw error data.

+`RawDataLength`

+The length, in bytes, of the raw error data that is located at the offset specified in the <b>RawDataOffset</b> member.

 `DataLength`